-Additional information regarding the amendments to the Credit Facilities in April 2019 can be found in the Corporation's press release dated May 1, 2019, and in the Corporation's comparative financial statements and management's discussion and analysis for the year ended December 31, 2019.
+On April 30, 2019, the Corporation amended and extended its Credit Facilities while maintaining its total facility capacity at \$375.0 million, consisting of an operating facility of \$40.0 million and a syndicated facility of \$335.0 million.
+Additional information regarding the amendments to the Credit Facilities in April 2019 can be found in the Corporation's press release dated May 1, 2019, and in the Corporation's comparative financial statements and management's discussion and analysis for the year ended December 31, 2019, which can be found on SEDAR.

-On February 24, 2020, Calfrac Holdings closed a private offering (the "Exchange Offer") pursuant to which it exchanged newly issued 10.875% second lien secured notes due 2026 (the "2020 Notes") for validly tendered (and not validly withdrawn) 2018 Notes.
-The Exchange Offer was conducted as a modified "Dutch auction" and it resulted in approximately US\$120.0 million aggregate principal amount of 2020 Notes being issued in exchange for approximately US\$218.2 million aggregate principal amount of 2018 Notes.
-Fixed interest on the 2020 Notes is payable on March 15 and September 15 of each year, and the 2020 Notes will mature on March 15, 2026.
-The 2020 Notes are secured by a second lien on the same assets that secure obligations under Calfrac's Credit Agreement.
-The completion of the Exchange Offer reduced Calfrac's long term debt by over US\$98.0 million and will result in a reduction in annual interest payments of approximately US\$5.5 million, as compared to the interest payments related to the 2018 Notes prior to the Exchange Offer, after taking into account the interest payments associated with the 2020 Notes.
+On February 24, 2020, Calfrac Holdings closed a private offering (the "Exchange Offer") pursuant to which it exchanged newly issued 10.875% second lien secured notes due 2026 (the "Second Lien Notes") for validly tendered (and not validly withdrawn) Senior Unsecured Notes.
+The Exchange Offer was conducted as a modified "Dutch auction" and it resulted in approximately US\$120.0 million aggregate principal amount of Second Lien Notes being issued in exchange for approximately US\$218.2 million aggregate principal amount of Senior Unsecured Notes.
+Fixed interest on the Second Lien Notes is payable on March 15 and September 15 of each year, and the Second Lien Notes will mature on March 15, 2026.
+The Second Lien Notes are secured by a second lien on the same assets that secure obligations under Calfrac's Credit Agreement.
+The completion of the Exchange Offer reduced Calfrac's long term debt by over US\$98.0 million and resulted in a reduction in annual interest payments of approximately US\$5.5 million, as compared to the interest payments related to the Senior Unsecured Notes prior to the Exchange Offer, after taking into account the interest payments associated with the Second Lien Notes.
+Additional information regarding the